-This faculty-nominated award is presented annually to two Generalist Foundation Year Administration Specialization students, one from the full-time and part-time cohorts, who have demonstrated excellence in academic coursework, field internship, and professionalism, along with an impressive understanding and application of macro work practice skills.
+This faculty-nominated award is presented annually to a Community (Macro/Administration) Specialization student who has demonstrated excellence in academic coursework, field/practicum internship, and professionalism, along with an advanced understanding and application of macro work practice skills.
 In 2020, the award was renamed in honor of alumnus Samantha Quintanar ('16) whose life was tragically cut short in 2018.
 Samantha was a medical social worker who cared deeply for the people and communities she served, and she inspired her peers, colleagues, and staff with her commitment to helping others.

-MSW Graduation Celebration Awards
+Graduation Hooding Ceremony Awards

-Each spring, graduating MSW students participate in a graduation celebration signifying their transition from student to professional.
+Each spring, graduating MSW students participate in a Hooding Ceremony signifying their transition from student to professional.
 As part of the tradition, special awards are presented to graduates who are recognized as contributing to the learning community in a significant manner.
 The awards are as follows:

-- Most Inspirational Student Award this student-nominated award is presented to a student in each cohort who has been an inspiration to others. - Outstanding Capstone Award this award is presented to a student in each cohort who has demonstrated excellence in research and leadership as evidenced in their Capstone Leadership Project. - Outstanding Student Award this faculty-nominated award is presented to a student in each cohort who has demonstrated excellence in academic performance, field internship, community contributions, and professional demeanor.
+- Outstanding Capstone Award this award is presented to a student in each cohort who has demonstrated excellence in research and leadership as evidenced in their Capstone Leadership Project.
+Finalists from each Capstone class present to a panel of judges who rank the top three projects from each cohort. - Outstanding Student Award this faculty-nominated award is presented to a student in each cohort who has demonstrated excellence in academic performance, field/practicum internship, community contributions, and professional demeanor.